 About a day later, you hit your +2R profit, thinking you are a darn good trader.
 This is your chart below.

 Keep in mind, this situation above happens on a micro-scale almost every day, sometimes many times per week.

-So when you consider employing the set and forget method, realize there are other options, and this should only be used in very specific circumstances.
+So when you consider employing a forex set and forget trading strategy, realize there are other options, and this should only be used in very specific circumstances.